About Me

 Paulette Watson

-I am a renowned Global Tech Disruptor and an International Awards winner in STEM | Web 3.
+I am a renowned Global Tech Disruptor, an Author most recent book, “She Disrupts” and an International Awards winner in STEM | AI | Web 3.
 With a passion for empowering women in management and leadership roles, I dedicate myself to nurturing their self-confidence and driving their success in the tech industry.

-Throughout my personal journey of overcoming challenges, I am fueled with unwavering determination to empower the #BeMedigitalinclusion movement.
-My mission is to raise one million global majority women and girls in STEM | Web 3 related careers, creating a more diverse and inclusive tech landscape.
+Throughout my personal journey of overcoming challenges, I am fuelled with unwavering determination to empower the Global #BeMedigitalinclusion movement.
+My mission is to raise one million global majority women and girls in STEM | AI | Web 3 related careers, creating a more diverse and inclusive tech landscape.

-As a dynamic speaker, author, and coach, I strive to inspire women worldwide to break barriers, embrace their true potential, and redefine success.
+As a dynamic speaker, author, tech leader and coach, I strive to inspire women worldwide to break barriers, embrace their true potential, and redefine success.
 Through my thought leadership in diversity, equity, and inclusion, I make a lasting impact, propelling the growth of women leaders in tech.
-I firmly believe that each individual has the power to be a catalyst for transformation, and I am devoted to uplifting others and making a positive impact in their lives and the world
+I firmly believe that each individual has the power to be a catalyst for transformation, and I am devoted to uplifting others and making a positive impact in their lives and the world.

 Paulete Watson | About